Senecio hispidulus: New Zealand range

-In the North Island the dominant ranges of S. hispidulus are vicinity of Auckland isthmus, Coromandel, Opotiki, and Wellington Province (A. Rich, 1934).
+In the North Island the dominant ranges of S. hispidulus are vicinity of Auckland isthmus, Coromandel, Ōpōtiki, and Wellington Province (A. Rich, 1934).
 In the South Island plant range includes Nelson, Marlborough, and North Canterbury.
 Although there is some variation in two recognized components among New Zealand material of S. hispidulus which has been collected.
 Whereby D. G. Drury suggests that the plants in the north of the North Island may have been naturalized in New Zealand, whereas there is little evidence to decide whether the plants from the northern South Island and Wellington area are indigenous or naturalized.
 As stated before the two components of S. hispidulus are geographically dispersed as there is a documented break in the range of S. hispidulus between latitude 38° and 40° south which separates the two components of S. hispidulus.
 This fact therefore does not support the hybridization hypothesis, which according to Drury "lacks support" on geographical basis.